Welding: Safety issues

 There are several technologies to mitigate dangers from welding fumes.
 Local exhaust ventilation (LEV) solutions remove fumes, smoke, and dust directly from the welding area.
 Forms of LEV include downdraft benches, fume hoods, and fume extraction welding guns.
 Downdraft benches have exhaust ducts beneath the metal welding table.
 Fume extraction guns have a vacuum hose that runs down to the welding nozzle.
-Movable fume hoods can positioned directly over the welding area.
+Movable fume hoods can be positioned directly over the welding area.
 Even with ventilation, there are still respiratory risks that respirators can further reduce.
-Studies have shown that respirators, especially half-mask elastomeric respirators, significantly decrease particulate inhalation.
+Studies have shown that respirators, such as half-mask elastomeric respirators and powered air-purifying respirators, significantly decrease particulate inhalation.